Looking for the ultimate blog startup checklist? You’re in the right place!

 - Read a few blog posts about how to get started making money with your blog.

-Did I miss anything?
+Did I miss anything on my blog setup checklist?
 What would you add to this list?
 If this blog startup checklist was helpful to you, let me know in the comments!